Share This Article

 Nearly Four Years in the Making

-This is the moment ARMY has been counting down to since 2022.
-All seven members of BTS: RM, Jin, SUGA, J-Hope, Jimin, V, and Jungkook completed South Korea's mandatory military service over a staggered timeline.
-Jin was the first to enlist (December 2022) and the first discharged (June 2024).
+All seven members of BTS, RM, Jin, SUGA, J-Hope, Jimin, V, and Jungkook, completed South Korea's mandatory military service over a staggered timeline.
+Jin was the first to enlist in December 2022 and the first discharged in June 2024.
 SUGA, who served as a social service agent due to a shoulder injury, was the last member released in June 2025.